-- Infant Immortality: Played with; the Japanese pilot points one of his commandeered guns at Laurel's dog as it runs out of the sickbay, but the only reason he doesn't shoot it is because he's distracted by Laurel shouting at him not to.
+- Improbable Infant Survival: Played with; the Japanese pilot points one of his commandeered guns at Laurel's dog as it runs out of the sickbay, but the only reason he doesn't shoot it is because he's distracted by Laurel shouting at him not to.

 - Jerkass: Senator Samuel S. Chapman.
 Being a Strawman Pacifist also doesn't help his case.
 He does have several Jerkass Has a Point moments though.
 He isn't wrong to be frustrated about why he's being Locked Out of the Loop by the ships crew about who they are and what's happening, and does want to warn Pearl Harbor about the impending attack as soon as he hears about it.

 - Just Plane Wrong: Although the US aircraft are, indeed, correct (see above, about Pentagon backing and filming aboard the actual USS Nimitz), the A6Ms were really T-6 "Texan" trainers (to be exact, Navy SNJ models).
 T-6 "Texans" being rather easier to come by than intact and flyable A6M Zeros.

 - Let's Get Dangerous!: At first the F-14s just fly circles around the pair of Zeros, until they get the order to "splash the Zeros," and then they stop fooling around, leading to the Curb-Stomp Battle mentioned above.

 - The helicopter near the end explodes in a hilariously huge fireball because a flare gun is accidentally discharged near the doors.